Category Archives: Developing Faith

 • Am I a friend of God or an imposter?

-I invite you on a journey to explore your relationship with God.
+I urge you to take time, thought and prayer to explore your relationship with God.

 Star of Wonder, Star of Light